What does NeuroGuides do?

 If you are looking for a public speaker for your organization, business, corporate entity, or educational institution, contact us to inquire about pricing, rates, and availability.
-We would be delighted to come share our vision for building a culture of true neurodiversity for your workplace, organization or community.
+We would be delighted to come share our vision for building a culture of true neurodiversity for your business or organization.

 We are members of the National Speakers Association (Austin) and have provided keynote speaking addresses for diverse clients on a broad range of topics related to diversity, inclusion, and multiculturalism.

 Who are you?

-We started off with a force of one – NeuroGuides CEO and Chief Guide, J. David Hall, with plans to hire more staff in the near future to working with our growing number of clients worldwide.
+We started off with a force of one– NeuroGuides CEO and Chief Guide, J. David Hall.

-J. David Hall is a Dad to three autistic people, and he drives our NeuroGuides mobile, going to autistic clients wherever they are.
+J. David Hall is a Dad to three autistic people, and he drives our NeuroGuides mobile, traveling to meet autistic clients wherever they are.

-As we work with, train others in businesses, we also recruit Life Guides within organizations to bring about greater impact in their own spaces.
+As we work with and train others in businesses, we also recruit Life Guides within organizations to bring about greater impact in their own spaces.

 Why are you needed?

-There are many government, social services and organizations, who work with autistic people and have been doing so for many years.
+There are many government, social services, and support organizations which work with autistic people and have been doing so for many years.

-And while we may appreciate the intent of some of these organizations, governmental agencies for working with autistic people and their families, the reality is many autistic people are simply aging out of schools and services.
+And while we may appreciate the intentions of many of these organizations and public agencies, the reality is many autistic people are simply aging out of schools and services.
 Other services fail to meet the autistic individuals where they are, declaring them ineligible for services if their observable level of disability is not obvious enough.
-Aging parents are left with doubt and little hope for their future.
+Aging parents are left with doubt and little hope for the future of their loved ones.

-Additionally, the high incidences of depression, suicide among autistic persons is a shameful stain on our relationships with other people.
-NeuroGuides is here to change the narrative, see actual forward motion in life for autistic people – all who are fully human people.
+Additionally, the high incidences of depression, anxiety, and suicide among autistic persons continues to reinforce the need for more effective supports for the autistic community.
+NeuroGuides is here to change the narrative and drive actual forward motion in life for autistic people.